rafaelfiume/sketch/README.md

 We backend developers understand the immense value an event-driven architecture can bring to a business when implemented effectively.

-But what if you don't have access to a Kafka broker available of if a simpler Redis Pub/Sub feels overkill?
+But what if you don't have access to a Kafka broker or if a Redis Pub/Sub feels overkill, for example?
-In such cases, Postgres' `FOR UPDATE SKIP LOCKED` feature can be an excellent alternative.
+In such cases, Postgres' `FOR UPDATE SKIP LOCKED` can be an excellent alternative.

 Here's how it works, using the example of an event-driven system to delete a user's personal data from multiple datasets after their account is deleted:

 #### User Account Deleted Event

-Define a specific event table (the equivalent of a Kafka topic), for instance `user_account_deleted`.
+Define a specific event table (the equivalent of a Kafka topic).

 ```
-CREATE TABLE user_deleted_events (
+CREATE TABLE account_permanently_deleted_events (
     id SERIAL PRIMARY KEY,
     user_id UUID NOT NULL, -- The ID of the deleted user
     created_at TIMESTAMP DEFAULT NOW(), -- When the event was created